JerryA01/SocialMediaApplicationFrontEnd/README.md

 cd into that folder in your IDE'S terminal

-git init - to create a new repository

 git clone https://github.com/JerryA01/SocialMediaApplicationFrontEnd.git

 cd into the SocialMediaApplicationFrontEnd folder

 cd into the vue-project folder in your terminal

-type "npm install vite --save-dev"
+type "npm install"

-type "npm run" to run the Vite application
+type "npm run dev" to run the Vite application

 Click the localhost link to view the application

-Make some friends!
+Login with Username: TLee527 Password: Popotetez&2! & Make some friends!